Skip to content

 Cravings

 You are allowed to eat the foods you are craving.
-Nutrition by addition puts the consumer in control of their cravings by adding nutrient dense foods to them.
+Nutrition by addition puts the consumer in control of their cravings by adding nutrient-dense foods to them.

 Here’s how nutrition by addition might work in practice.
-Let’s say you need a snack, and are craving crackers.
+Let’s say you need a snack and are craving crackers.
 What can we add to your plate to make your snack more nutritious?

-Carbohydrates/craving: serving of crackers.
+Carbohydrates/craving: one serving of crackers

-Fiber: carrots or peppers.
+Fibre: carrots or peppers

-Protein: cheese or greek yogurt dip.
+Protein: cheese or a Greek yogurt dip

-Fat: pistachios or avocado.
+Fat: pistachios or avocado

-As always, for those who are required to follow specific diets for medical conditions, talk to your doctors and nutritionist about how you can best meet your nutrient needs.
+As always, for those who are required to follow specific diets for medical conditions, talk to your doctors and a nutritionist about how you can best meet your nutrient needs.

 Maddie Peck RDN, CDN, Huel nutrition team